Blurry Vision

 Advertisement - Scroll to continue

-What Is Blurry Vision?
+What is Blurry Vision?

 Blurry vision is a symptom that can have various causes.
 Blurred vision is the general term used when it is difficult to see details.
 The visual disturbance may affect one or both eyes, develop gradually, or occur suddenly.
 Visual problems are relatively common.